ibm-cloud-docs/monitoring/prometheus/prometheus_remote_write.md

 ## Ingestion endpoints for remote write
 {: #prometheus_remote_write_endpoints}

 {{site.data.keyword.mon_full_notm}} deprecated Prometheus client support of endpoints in the form `https://ingest.<region>` and `https://ingest.private.<region>` and replaced them with new endpoints on 31 May 2024.
-Customers using Prometheus Write need to migrate to use the new endpoints as soon as possible.
-Support for the old endpoints will be terminated on 31 August 2024.
+End of support for the old endpoints is 31 August 2024.
+After that date, the old endpoints will stop working.
+Customers using Prometheus Remote Write need to migrate to use the new endpoints by 31 August 2024 to continue using Prometheus Remote Write.
 {: deprecated}

 The following table lists the public {{site.data.keyword.mon_short}} ingestion endpoints that you can configure to collect metrics via Prometheus Remote Write: